How to Build Private REST API with Lambda and Used By EC2

 Create Custom Policy and Attach to EC2 Role

-We'll need to create a custom policy for EC2 to execute the API gateway, go to the IAM Policies and create a new policy as follow.
-You'll need to replace your account ID, region, API key, and specify API scope.
-Once is custom policy is finish, make sure this policy is attached to the EC2.
+We'll need to create a custom policy for EC2 to execute the API Gateway.
+Go to IAM Policies and create a new policy as follows.
+You'll need to replace your account ID, region, API key, and specify the API scope.
+Once the custom policy is finished, make sure it is attached to the EC2 instance's role.

 {